-This cycling pants made in the USA, can store the heat in the hollow core center to release it back to your body, their thermal insulating characteristics similar indeed to those of a polar bear fur.
+These cycling pants made in the USA can store the heat in the hollow core center to release it back to your body, their thermal insulating characteristics similar indeed to those of a polar bear fur.

-The Aerotech ATD bib tights are comfortable and guarantee freedom of movement, the internal fabric is a brushed soft fleece which is pleasant on the skin.
+The Aerotech ATD bib tights are comfortable and guarantee freedom of movement, the internal fabric is a brushed soft fleece that is pleasant on the skin.

 The zippers are nice and work well in the ankle area.
 The legs are straight and are not contoured by the knee and the seam runs up the front and back and not on the side.
 These are somehow odd features for cycling tights but they work just fine.